Medical Billing Specialist

 CD10 (10 hours)

-Career Development provides an opportunity for students to prepare for a job search by learning and applying critical self-examination techniques for developing a successful career path and an awareness of the need to include lifelong learning into career management.
+Career Development provides an opportunity for medical billing and coding students to prepare for a job search by learning and applying critical self-examination techniques for developing a successful career path and an awareness of the need to include lifelong learning into career management.
 Topics include career planning research; job searching; refining interview and communication skills; and development and preparation of career search documents, such as résumés, job applications, and cover and thank you letters.
-Students are also familiarized with the use of telephones and faxes, employment testing, office behavior and etiquette, the completion of online applications, and emailing résumés.
+Medical billing and coding students are also familiarized with the use of telephones and faxes, employment testing, office behavior and etiquette, the completion of online applications, and emailing résumés.
 The course includes mock interviews.
 Prerequisite: None

 Hunter Business School reserves the right to add, discontinue, or modify its programs and policies at any time.
 Modifications subsequent to the original publication of this information may not be reflected here.
 For more information about Hunter Business School graduation rates, the median debt of students who completed programs, and other important disclosures, please contact the school directly.